 Research in the News

-The project involves a dipstick technology, whereby a small piece of paper is coated with antibodies that are designed to specifically recognize particular proteins that circulate in the blood or urine of patients with pancreatic cancer, but not individuals without the disease.
+Jack’s original project involved a dipstick technology, whereby a small piece of paper is coated with antibodies that are designed to specifically recognize particular proteins that circulate in the blood or urine of patients with pancreatic cancer, but not individuals without the disease.
 As indicated on 60 Minutes, his work is still in the early stages and will require many more years of research, but we look forward to one day in the future when an idea like Jack’s leads to an early detection test that is available to the public.

 What do we know about the ability of Jack’s test to detect pancreatic cancer?